 1 October to 31 March:

 Monday, Friday and Sunday

 Golden Tours Visitors Centre, Bus Stop 1, Bulleid Way, Victoria, London SW1W 9SH

 44 (0)20 7233 7030

 Due to legal working hour’s restrictions for our drivers, this tour will finish within a 2 or 3 minute walk of Gloucester Road Underground Station.
 This station is in Zone 1 and is three stops Eastbound on the Circle Line or the District Line to Victoria.
 The Piccadilly Line also runs through Gloucester Road, and is only 5 stops to Piccadilly Circus.

 Windsor Castle closures:

 - Windsor Castle is open daily throughout the year, with a few exceptions when the Castle is in use for official functions.
-As a working royal palace, the Castle is used frequently by The Queen for State ceremonies and official entertaining, and closures can occasionally occur at short notice.
+As a working royal palace, the Castle is used frequently by The King for State ceremonies and official entertaining, and closures can occasionally occur at short notice.

 25 and 26 December – Castle completely closed.